 Under the Human Tissue Act 2004, written and witnessed consent for anatomical examination must be given prior to death.
 Consent cannot be given by anyone else after your death.
 Having power of attorney does not qualify your relatives to make the decision to donate a body on your behalf.

-If, having carefully considered the information provided, you decide to proceed, the Body Donation Information Pack contains detailed information for yourself and your next of kin/executor (p8).
-Also enclosed in the pack are two consent forms for you to complete and have witnessed (p12).
+If, having carefully considered the information provided, you decide to proceed, the Body Donation Information Booklet contains detailed information for yourself and your next of kin/executor (p7).
+If, having read the information provided, you wish to register as a body donor, please complete the Donor Consent Form.

-Guidance is provided for your options on decisions about consent (p9).
+Guidance is provided for your options on decisions about consent (p8).

 Please note that no guarantee can be given that a bequest will be accepted at the time of death (p3).